apollo

 Disease/Condition Glossary

-Constipation: It refers to infrequent bowel movements.
-The stools are often dry, painful, and hard to pass.
-Constipation is a medical condition in which the person has fewer than three bowel movements in a week.
-However, bowel patterns may vary from person to person.
-Symptoms include bloating, abdominal pain, and feeling as if the bowel movement is incomplete.
-Constipation occurs when the normal muscle contractions in the large intestine slow down, which causes the incomplete elimination of the bowel from the body.
-Constipation could be associated with a sudden change of diet, a diet with less fibre, not drinking enough liquids, and lack of exercise.
+Constipation: Constipation refers to infrequent bowel movements, with stools that are often dry, hard, and painful to pass.
+It is generally defined as having fewer than three bowel movements in a week, though normal patterns can vary between people.
+Symptoms may include bloating, abdominal pain, and a feeling of incomplete bowel emptying.
+Constipation occurs when the muscle contractions in the large intestine slow down, making it more challenging to expel stools from the body.
+It can be linked to factors such as a sudden change in diet, low fibre intake, inadequate fluid intake, or lack of physical activity.

 FAQs

-Senna Glycosides belongs to the group of medicines called laxatives used to treat constipation.
+Senna Glycosides belongs to the group of medicines called laxatives, used for the short-term relief of constipation.

-Tell your doctor if you have a bowel disorder such as Crohn's disease or ulcerative colitis, heart disease; or stomach pain, nausea, or vomiting.
+Tell your doctor if you have a bowel disorder (such as Crohn's disease or ulcerative colitis), heart disease, stomach pain, nausea, or vomiting.
 Consult your doctor before taking Senna Glycosides in these conditions.

 Senna Glycosides is usually advised to take before bed to cause a bowel movement 6-12 hours later when you wake up.
 However, it is better to ask a doctor to know the right time to take Senna Glycosides.

 Diarrhoea might occur if Senna Glycosides is taken in larger doses.
 Drink lots of fluids and eat food rich in fibre if you experience diarrhoea.
-If you find blood in stools (tarry stools) or if you experience excess diarrhoea, consult your doctor.
+If you find blood in your stools (tarry stools) or experience excessive diarrhoea, consult your doctor.
 Do not take anti-diarrheal medicine on your own.

-Do not take Senna Glycosides for more than a week as it might lead to dependency on Senna Glycosides for a bowel movement.
-Taking Senna Glycosides for longer durations might also cause dehydration, imbalance of fluids and salts in the body, affecting the tightness of muscles in the intestine.
-If your bowel movement is irregular even after taking Senna Glycosides for five days, consult your doctor.
+Do not take Senna Glycosides for more than a week, as it might lead to dependency on Senna Glycosides for a bowel movement.
+Taking Senna Glycosides for longer durations may also cause dehydration and an imbalance of fluids and salts in the body, which can affect the tightness of muscles in the intestine.
+If your bowel movements are irregular, even after taking Senna Glycosides for five days, consult your doctor.

 Generally, Senna Glycosides is taken at bedtime to help stimulate a bowel movement in the morning.
 However, it's always best to consult with your doctor or pharmacist to determine the most suitable time for you to take Senna Glycosides, as they can provide personalized guidance based on your individual needs.

-Common side effects of Senna Glycosides include flatulence (wind), abdominal pain, nausea, and vomiting.
+Common side effects of Senna Glycosides include flatulence (gas), abdominal pain, nausea, vomiting, and brown discolouration of urine.
 These side effects are usually temporary and do not require medical attention.
 However, if you experience any of these symptoms persistently, it is important to consult your doctor for further guidance and support.
 They can help you manage any discomfort and ensure your safety.

-Senna Glycosides, a natural laxative, can be safe for children to take in appropriate doses and under medical supervision.
-However, it's essential to consult a doctor before giving Senna Glycosides to children, as they may have specific needs and requirements.
+Senna Glycosides, a natural laxative, may be safe for children to take in appropriate doses and under medical supervision.
+However, it is essential to consult a doctor before giving Senna Glycosides to children, as they may have specific needs and requirements.